karmab/kcli/doc/index.rst

-Within a net section, you can use name, nic, IP, mac, mask, gateway and alias as keys. type defaults to virtio but you can specify anyone (e1000,….)
+Within a net section, you can use name, nic, IP, mac, mask, gateway and alias as keys. type defaults to virtio but you can specify anyone (e1000,….).

-You can also use *noconf: true* to only add the nic with no configuration done in the vm
+You can also use *noconf: true* to only add the nic with no configuration done in the vmñ

-Fore coreos based vms, You can also use *etcd: true* to auto configure etcd on the corresponding nic
+Fore coreos based vms, You can also use *etcd: true* to auto configure etcd on the corresponding nic.

 the *ovs: true* allows you to create the nic as ovs port of the indicated bridge.
 Not that such bridges have to be created independently